nerfsunny/MAL-Lists/2025/awc/awc_item_10.md

 ## ABOUT ME

-This list contains a list of anime eligible for the following challenge item, as of March 19, 2025:
+This list contains a list of anime eligible for the following challenge item, as of March 22, 2025:

 (10) Watch an anime a 2025 AWC participant has listed in their '[MAL Score vs Anime Score]'(https://i.imgur.com/PUBpGRc.png)' profile statistics and provide a screenshot

 The list of eligible anime can be found under the [Anime List](#anime_list) section of the file.
 This list is sorted in alphabetical order and contains a hyperlink to their respective MAL page.

-(Insert description here)
+The list of AWC Participants can be found in the [AWC Participants](#awc_participants) section of this file.
+This list contains a link to their respective profile on MAL and their sign-up post in the challenge thread.

+It is commonly recommended to take a screenshot of the participant's profile statistics page so that in the event the participant's list of anime changes sometime between when you completed it and when it gets inspected by the AWC Staff, it will not invalidate your challenge.
+Also, it is commonly recommended to have your MAL username appear somewhere in this screenshot.

 ## <a name="anime_list">Anime List</a>
 - ["Bungaku Shoujo" Movie](https://myanimelist.net/anime/6408)